-The BJU Bachelor of Science in Nursing program is a result of God’s providence and perfect timing.
+The BJU Bachelor of Science in Nursing (BSN) program is a result of God’s providence and perfect timing.
 It is also the fruit of the dedication of individuals such as Dr. Phil Smith, Dr. Barbara White, Trudy Fremont and Dr. Jewell Chambers to years of planning, praying and dependence on God.

 Before the BSN program was established, nursing students would attend BJU their first year, attend a local technical college for two years for their RN, then complete their fourth year at BJU.
 Starting the program was a milestone.